-2) To adhere to accounting and management practices as set by the Government Finance Officers' Association (GFOA), statements issued by the Governmental Accounting Standards Board (GASB), National Council of Government Accounting (NCGA) Statements, and American Institute of Certified Public Accountants (AICPA) guidelines.

-3) To have the ability to respond to local and regional economic conditions, to adjust to changes in the service requirements of our community, and to respond to changes in State and Federal priorities and funding.

-4) To maintain a maximum degree of financial flexibility by ensuring that the City is in a position to respond to changes in the economy or new service challenges without an undue amount of financial stress.

-5) To promote fiscal conservation and to obtain the highest credit rating possible by insuring that the City is at all times in a solid financial condition.
-This can be defined as:
+- 2) To adhere to accounting and management practices as set by the Government Finance Officers' Association (GFOA), statements issued by the Governmental Accounting Standards Board (GASB), and Generally Accepted Accounting Principles (GAAP) guidelines. - 3) To respond to local and regional economic conditions, to adjust to changes in the service requirements of our community, and to respond to changes in State and Federal priorities and funding. - 4) To maintain appropriate amount of cash reserves by ensuring that the City is in a position to respond to changes in the economy or new service challenges without an undue amount of financial stress. - 5) To promote fiscal conservation and to obtain the highest credit rating possible by insuring that the City is at all times in a solid financial condition.
+This can be defined as: - a.

-- a.
 Cash Solvency the ability to pay current bills in a timely fashion. - b.
 Budgetary Solvency the ability to balance the budget. - c.
 Long-run Solvency the ability to pay future costs. - d.
-Service Level Solvency the ability to provide needed and desired services

-6) To assure taxpayers that City government is well managed by using prudent financial management practices and maintaining a sound fiscal condition.
+Service Level Solvency the ability to provide needed and desired services. - 6) To assure taxpayers that City government is well managed by using prudent financial management practices and maintaining a sound fiscal condition.